Intrauterine Insemination

 If anovulatory, it would be necessary to take a trigger shot.
 Alternatively, the timing of your ovulation can be measured (though not as accurately) with an ovulation predictor kit.

-and the Insemination
+Day 14(ish)Sperm preparation and the Insemination

-During the procedure, the catheter (loaded with concentrated sperm) with be slid past the cervix and into the uterus.
 The sperm is then injected into the uterine cavity and the catheter is removed.
 This procedure only takes a few minutes and doesn’t require any type of anesthesia.
-Usually, the procedure does not result in much discomfort, however, some mild cramping can be expected.

 Like most other procedures, IUIs do come with some risks.